Top Signs Your Roof Needs Repair Before Georgia’s Storm Season

 Flashing around vents, chimneys, and valleys is designed to channel water off the roof and away from entry points.
 If flashing is rusted, cracked, or pulling away from surfaces, water can easily penetrate and pool inside your attic or walls.
 Damaged valleys—where two slopes meet—are especially vulnerable, as they funnel large amounts of water during storms.
 Repairing or replacing flashing ensures your roof drains efficiently during extreme weather.

-years of experience.
+Absolute Roofing and Gutters is a trusted roofing contractor serving Atlanta, Macon, and Columbus, Georgia with over 15 years of experience.
 We specialize in thorough inspections and timely roof repairs to help homeowners prepare for Georgia’s demanding storm season.
 Whether it’s shingle replacement, flashing repair, or leak prevention, our team ensures your roof remains resilient and storm-ready.